 Many Mason students receive some form of financial aid, such as grants, scholarships, work-study employment, or loans.
 We understand students may not have access to significant sources of funding and that unexpected circumstance may arise while at Mason.
 SSAC staff members can provide information about various on and off-campus resources for students in need.

 Have questions about online Mason library resources and services?
 Get your questions answered here.

 The Mason Student Services Center exists to better serve students by providing access to information that is important for success at George Mason University.
 We act as the primary point of contact for all enrollment services as integrated customer service representatives for the Registrar, Student Accounts, and Financial Aid.

-NEW: The Mason Student Services Center is available for remote services.
-Face to face operations have been temporarily suspended.
-You may reach us via e-mail at firstname.lastname@example.org or via virtual check-in here.
+NEW: The Mason Student Services Center is available for remote services and face-to-face meetings by appointment.
+You may reach us via e-mail at email@example.com or via virtual check-in here.

 TedTalks are influential videos from expert speakers on education, business, science, tech and creativity, with subtitles in 100+ languages.

 Coursera provides on-demand video lectures from top instructors in multiple subjects.
 Earn professional certificates or just enjoy a class about your favorite topic.

 LinkedIn Learning is an online subscription library, LinkedIn Learning offers more than 2,000 videos on a broad range of subjects, including business skills, photography, music and video editing and production, animation, and web design and development.
 Sign up today!